-Venezuela's jailed Lopez is well, urges more protests - wife
+Venezuela's Jailed Lopez Is Well, Urges More Protests - Wife

-Jailed opposition Venezuelan politician Leopoldo Lopez is well and is urging street demonstrators to keep up massive anti-government protests, his wife said on Sunday after her first visit with the former presidential hopeful in over a month, putting to rest rumours of his ill health.
-With tensions already high after over a month of street action, many Venezuelans were shocked on Wednesday when a journalist tweeted that Lopez had been taken to hospital without vital signs.
+Lilian Tintori, center right, wife of jailed opposition leader Leopoldo Lopez and Lopez's mother Antonieta Mendoza, center left, shout "Freedom for Leopoldo" during a rally in Caracas, Venezuela, Feb.
+18, 2017.
+Jailed opposition Venezuelan politician Leopoldo Lopez is well and is urging street demonstrators to keep up massive anti-government protests, his wife said on Sunday after her first visit with the former presidential hopeful in over a month, putting to rest rumors of his ill health.

 Discussions